666de6/mind-grapher/README.md

 # MindGrapher
 MindGrapher is a fun program helps me visualize and track my mental health journey over time.
+You can also customize your own mental health standards based on your own circumstances.

 ## About
 There're 10 statements in "How are you doing today?".
 Earn 1 point for each completed item.
 Everyday you get a rating about yourself, and over time it automatically generates a visual chart showing "how have you been".